Oahu Dream Weddings: Your Perfect Ceremony Guide

 Ceremony Types:

-- Marriage: To be legally married in Hawaii requires a marriage license issued by the State of Hawaii Health dept. Read more here.
+- Marriage: To be legally married in Hawaii and the USA requires a marriage license issued by the State of Hawaii Health dept. Read more here.

 - Vow Renewal: You do not need a marriage license if you're already legally married in the USA or your home country and are just doing a renewal or ceremony recreation.